Brody: Austrian Empire

-As a result of the First Partition of Poland, in 1772, Brody became a part of Habsburg Empire (from 1804 the Austrian Empire).
+As a result of the First Partition of Poland, in 1772, Brody became a part of the Habsburg Empire (from 1804 the Austrian Empire).
 During the Austro-Polish War (part of Polish national liberation fights), on 27 May 1809, the city was captured by Poles without a fight.
 In 1812, Wincenty Potocki was forced by the Austrian government to remove the city's fortifications.
 In 1817 a secondary school (Realschule) was founded in Brody, transformed in 1865 into a gymnasium.
 After the liberalization of Austrian policies in the Austrian Partition of Poland, after 1904 German was gradually replaced by Polish at this school.

 Polish Republic

 In 1919, Brody became part of the Second Polish Republic, after Poland regained independence a year earlier.
 It was the site of a battle during the Polish-Soviet War of 1920 and heavy destruction by both Polish and Russian forces, and is described extensively in stories of the Red Cavalry by Isaac Babel.
 Administratively Brody was the seat of Brody County located in the Tarnopol Voivodeship.
 Brody was an important military base, with the Kresowa Cavalry Brigade headquarters established there.
 In 1936, the People's University in Brody (Uniwersytet Ludowy w Brodach) was founded for farmers from the surrounding area.